Registration is Open Now!

-IN OPEN AND ENDOSCOPIC NEUROSURGERY
+ADVANCED TRAINING IN OPEN AND ENDOSCOPIC SURGERY APRIL 10-12

 This comprehensive, three-day course is designed for both novice and experienced surgeons, residents and fellows.
 James Chandler, MD, and the Skull Base team will teach by didactic presentations, 3D and VR anatomy demonstrations and guided cadaveric dissection.